 What do I get for my money?

-Registration fees include Easts playing shirt and hat, relevant association fees, council ground fees, insurances, use of appropriate cricket equipment, use of Waverley as training ground, club coaches (Waverley sessions), use of Easts Centrewicket system to track development progress.
+Registration fees include Easts playing shirt and hat, relevant association fees, council ground fees, insurances, use of appropriate cricket equipment, use of Waverley as training ground and club coaches and club coaches (Waverley sessions).
 Additionally at Easts we provide age focused development opportunities through cross age group training with our junior high performance coaches.

 What is the difference in the style of cricket played at Junior level?